davin2020/rock-paper-scissors/README.md

 ![Image of Game from Branch v3](/screenshots/rock_v3.png)

-### branch v4_interactive: allow the user pick an icon via the browser
+### Branch v4_interactive: Allow the user pick an icon via the browser
 - display 3 image icons in the browser
 - add event listeners to each image
 - show the chosen icon as text within the browser